34th annual Duquesne Light Pittsburgh Home & Garden Show offers 1700 exhibits March 6-15, 2015 at Convention Center Downtown

 The Garden Resource Center

-More than nine acres of home and garden products and services will fill the Pittsburgh Convention Center for ten days in March.
-Once each year this is the region's most trusted marketplace: where homeowners see what's new, shop nearly 1600 exhibits. and get solid advice from thousands of helpful experts.
+More than ten acres of home and garden products and services will fill the Pittsburgh Convention Center for ten days in March.
+Once each year this is the region's most trusted marketplace: where homeowners see what's new, shop nearly 1700 exhibits. and get solid advice from thousands of helpful experts.

 Transforming the Convention Center's first level is The Garden Pavilion, with lush landscape gardens, rushing waterfalls, and fragrant flowers in full bloom.
 Hundreds of exhibits offer everything for the lawn, garden and patio - from decks and sunrooms to garden tractors and swimming pools.